satodev/sChat/readme.md

 A sending unit that can contain a lot of type of media : text mainly, but also images , sound, link and other...

 ### User
-An loged entity that have personnal informations.
+An logged entity that have personnal informations.

 ### A group
 A list regrouping, friend list, nearby users, recently seen user, for each users

 ### Chat
-The interface that allow user/group to communicate with each other.
+The interface that allow users/group to communicate with each other.

 ### Security_System
 A very basic security system.